angrybacon/doomsday-wiki/markdown/articles/2018/02/03/doomsday-by-numbers.md

 and Lands come under the heading 'Chalice'.
 Eldrazi because they run Chalice of the Void in the maindeck and Lands because their main method of hate is bringing in Sphere effects from the sideboard.
 Pretty much all storm variants come under 'DiscardSpeed' but so does BR Reanimator.
-There are definately limitations to this assigning method and I would be very open to a different way of doing it.
+There are definitely limitations to this assigning method and I would be very open to a different way of doing it.

 Looking at the performance breakdown against our categories we get this results